Category Archives: Events

 It was a true pleasure to attend the 2021 National Academy of Engineering Frontiers of Engineering Symposium (NAE FOE).
 The NAE FOE is unique in bringing together engineers from all engineering disciplines.
 It was a blast.
 A rare opportunity to … Continue reading

-Posted in Achievement, Career, Events, Technology | Comments Off on 2021 US NAE Frontiers of Engineering Symposium
+Posted in Achievement, Career and Leadership, Events, Technology | Comments Off on 2021 US NAE Frontiers of Engineering Symposium

 5 Undergraduate Independent Study Projects On Mobile Augmented Reality Completed in Fall 2019